By Adam Tong

 3. Ancillary booking in the flight booking process

-Ancillary services in the airline industry refer to additional services that can be requested or purchased by travelers to boost flight experience.
+Ancillary services in the airline industry refer to additional services that can be requested or purchased by travelers to enhance the flight experience.
 These services include various options such as seat selection, extra baggage allowance, in-flight meals, and access to airport lounges

 When a traveler adds ancillary services during their flight booking process, a merchandising system generates a special service request number (SSR).
 This SSR serves as a message to the airline, indicating the traveler’s request for a specific ancillary service that is typically not included in the standard ticket.